copyright © Wartime Heritage Association

 Displayed in the Memorial Chamber of the Peace Tower in Ottawa on June 10 and June 11

-Clement Charles Jeffery enlisted in Alberta with the 194th Battalion and embarked Halifax on the SS
+Clement Charles Jeffery enlisted in Alberta with the 194th Battalion and sailed from Halifax aboard the SS

-Olympic, disembarking at Liverpool, England on November 21, 1916.
-In England, he was transferred to the
+Olympic, arriving in Liverpool, England on November 21, 1916.
+Once in England, he was reassigned to the

 Clement Charles Jeffery